This post may contain affiliate links. Read the full disclosure here.

 In order to successfully keep house plants, we need to replicate their natural environment as closely as possible.

 Put it where you want your plant to live, and leave it for 24 hours.
+If it reaches 65% that’s probably enough to keep most plants happy.

 Then you can decide on a plant that’s suited to your home’s natural environment.
 Just be aware that humidity tends to decrease in winter, so you may get some crispy tips.